 In September 2011 we purchased finance receivables from Fireside Bank.
 These receivables are securing debt that was structured specifically for the acquisition of this portfolio.
 Since the Fireside receivables were originated by another entity with its own underwriting guidelines and procedures, we have elected to account for the Fireside receivables and the related debt secured by those receivables at their estimated fair values so that changes in fair value will be reflected in our results of operations as they occur.
 We use our own assumptions about the factors that we believe market participants would use in pricing similar receivables and debt, and are based on the best information available in the circumstances.
 The valuation method used to estimate fair value may produce a fair value measurement that may not be indicative of ultimate realizable value.
 Furthermore, while we believe our valuation methods are appropriate and consistent with those used by other market participants, the use of different methods or assumptions to estimate the fair value of certain financial instruments could result in different estimates of fair value.
 Those estimated values may differ significantly from the values that would have been used had a readily available market for such receivables or debt existed, or had such receivables or debt been liquidated, and those differences could be material to the financial statements.
-Interest income from the receivables and interest expense on the debt are included in interest expense, respectively.
+Interest income from the receivables and interest expense on the debt are included in interest income and interest expense, respectively.
+Changes to the fair value of the receivables and debt are also to be included in interest income and interest expense, respectively.